Doctoral Studies at HNEE

 Financial support

-Events and workshops
+Events and Workshops

-Once a year, the four universities of applied sciences in Brandenburg invite doctoral candidates and those interested in doing a doctorate to the Doctorate Day.
-The first → PhD Day of the Brandenburg universities of applied sciences took place in 2024 at the FH Potsdam.
+Once a year, the four universities of applied sciences in Brandenburg invite doctoral candidates and those interested in pursuing a doctorate to the Doctorate Day.
+The first → PhD Day of the Brandenburg universities of applied sciences took place in 2024 at FH Potsdam.
+HNE Eberswalde will host the 2025 PhD Day, and registration is now open.
+Details on the programme and registration can be found on the → PhD Day 2025 event website.

 FAQ on doctoral studies at the HNEE

-- You need to get started:
+- Prepare to get started:

 HNEE publishes qualification positions in the area of → Working at HNEE.

-Are you interested in a doctorate?
+Are you interested in pursuing a doctorate?